johan162/hpdf_table/docs/ErrorHandling.md

 }
 ```

-As can be seen from the snippet above it would yield quite longwinding error handling if one where to check every soingle library call.
-Instead there is the option of installing an error handler that would be called in the eent of an error.
+As can be seen from the snippet above it would yield quite longwinding error handling if one where to check every single library call.
+Instead, there is the option of installing an error handler that would be called in the event of an error.

 The table error handle has the signature